Medical Marijuana Legislation

 If a group or company wants to hold an event or festival where they will have marijuana available for sale, or allow onsite consumption, they will need a marijuna event organizer or temporary marijuana event license.
 The event must be held at the location indicated on the license as well as on the date(s) indicated on the state license.
 There are several cannabis related events that happen every year in Michigan, which may now be able to receive a legal license to operate.
 Hash Bash is held in Ann Arbor every year during the first week of April.
 It includes musical performances, competitions, awards and more.
 As long as you have a medical marijuana card, or have your own marijuana when you arrive at the festival, you will be able to enjoy the festival and partake in marijuana products.

-A marijuana retailer is an entity who is licensed to obtain marijuana from marijuana establishments.
-Retailers are also able to sell or transfer marijuana to marijuana establishments, and to individuals who are 21 years or older.
+A marijuana retailer is an entity who is licensed to obtain marijuana from marijuana cultivators or processors and sell it to the public.
+(21 years or older.)

-The application process requires two steps: the prequalification, and the final licensure.
-All main applicants (person or entity seeking to hold the state license) and supplemental applicants (any interested parties and affiliates) must fill out Part One of the application process.
-The first step is the prequalification phase which is reviewed by the MRA.
+The Marijuana License Application Process requires two steps: the prequalification, and the final licensure.
+All main applicants (person or entity seeking to hold the state license) and supplemental applicants (any interested parties and affiliates) must fill out Part One of the application process, and become ‘prequalified’ with the state.
 A background check must be completed for all main and supplemental applications.
 There is a $6,000 nonrefundable application fee for the main applicant.
 There is no application fee for any supplemental applicants.
 All main applicants must remember not to submit their application fee payment until all supplemental applications have been submitted.
 If the MRA receives the payment before all supplemental applications are submitted, a notice of deficiency will be sent.
 The main applicant then has five days to submit all supplemental applications, or your application may be denied.
 The Marijuana Regulatory Agency(MRA) will begin to process prequalification applications once the $6,000 prequalification application payment is received.

-Once step one has been completed, the applicant must purchase or lease a premises, and obtain approval before they can submit the licensing application(s) for step two.
+Once step one has been completed, the applicant must purchase or lease a premises, obtain approval from the municipality, and complete their full construction buildout before they can submit the licensing application(s) for step two.
 The supplemental applicants will not be required to complete step two.
 The MRA will thoroughly vet the intended marijuana establishment for business specifications, proof of financial responsibility, municipality information and general employee information.
 Each establishment must pass an MRA approved inspection within 60 days of submission of the application.
 If you are seeking a license as a grower, processor or microbusiness, you must pass a Bureau of Fire Services plan review as well.
 You cannot be issued a state license until all requirements in the Michigan Regulation and Taxation of Marijuana Act and administrative rules are met.
 After step two is completed, an applicant will be required to pay an initial licensure fee for each license type they have been approved for.

 Once all of the inspections and reviews have been completed, and the license fee is paid, the operator will receive their full license and be allowed to open.